Skip to main content

 Habitat Open, cooler seas

-Speed and distance Like many species of jellyfish, Lion's Mane jellies are not strong enough to swim easily against the water current, so often turn up on beaches at lower tides.
+Speed and distance Like many species of jellyfish, lion's mane are not strong enough to swim easily against the water current, so often turn up on beaches at lower tides.
 However, they can move slowly through the water by contracting and relaxing their "bell", which helps propel them.